-Incoming Republican Senate majority leader John Thune threatened United States sanctions against the International Criminal Court should it issue arrest warrants on war crimes charges against top Israeli leaders, including Prime Minister Benjamin Netanyahu.
+Incoming Republican Senate Majority Leader John Thune threatened United States sanctions against the International Criminal Court should it issue arrest warrants on war crimes charges against top Israeli leaders, including Prime Minister Benjamin Netanyahu.

-“If the ICC and its prosecutor do not reverse their outrageous and unlawful actions to pursue arrest warrants against Israeli officials, the Senate should immediately pass sanctions legislation, as the House has already done on a bipartisan basis,” he wrote in a post on X.
+“If the ICC and its prosecutor do not reverse their outrageous and unlawful actions to pursue arrest warrants against Israeli officials, the Senate should immediately pass sanctions legislation, as the House has already done on a bipartisan basis,” he wrote in a post on X/Twitter.

 “If Majority Leader Schumer does not act, the Senate Republican majority will stand with our key ally Israel and make this – and other supportive legislation – a top priority in the next Congress,” Thune said.

-Other Republican senators immediately echoed his words.
-Senator Susan Collins wrote on X, “The ICC must abandon its unlawful pursuit of arrest warrants against Israeli officials.
-If it fails to do so, the Senate should immediately consider the bi-partisan legislation passed by the House to sanction the IC.”
+“The ICC must abandon its unlawful pursuit of arrest warrants against Israeli officials.
+If it fails to do so, the Senate should immediately consider the bi-partisan legislation passed by the House to sanction the ICC,” Senator Susan Collins of Maine wrote on X.

 The “US stands with Israel,” she stressed.